 Moreover, with an eye on crowdfunding, the report, based on qualitative data and the only one existing at this time to the best knowledge of the authors, also sheds light on the fact that the crowdfunding platforms lack of a regulatory framework.
 In particular, a study on fintech innovation in the region points out that “While currently there is no bespoke crowdfunding regime in any of the countries in the region, regulators interpret existing domestic regulations differently.
 Representatives of the Central Bank of the Republic of Kosovo were the only ones to consider equity crowdfunding as a prohibited activity.
 Regulators in North Macedonia and Serbia are specific for having two different regulators having a different view on permissibility of equity crowdfunding.
 In North Macedonia, equity crowdfunding is permitted from the lenses of banking and payments regulator (the Central Bank of North Macedonia), whereas Securities regulator considers it to be unclear.
 In Serbia, the opposite interpretation of existing rules was offered.
 Equity crowdfunding is not disputable from the perspective of the Securities Commission, while the National Bank of Serbia has doubts over permissibility of such activity.”
 (Odorović et al., 2020, p.
 39).

 This raises questions as to how equity crowdfunding can be supported to sustain an effective financing of new business.
 As the World Bank suggests, the region should equip itself with a legal structure for crowdfunding which should adhere to the best international practice.
 In this regard, the new regulatory framework designed by the European Union should constitute the blueprint to refer to.
 This is of the utmost importance in view of the fact that if on the one hand local entrepreneurs should be allowed to access additional resources for their businesses, on the other investors should be protected against the risks involved in such a digital fundraising environment.
 Using again the lens provided by the Digital Finance Cube (Gomber et al., 2017), with particular regard to the technological aspect of it, equity crowdfunding is a form of business fundraising which thrives on the involvement of a great number of investors reached out via social networks.
 However, as mentioned, in such a context the levels of information asymmetries are high a situation which poses several issues for retail investors to make an investment decisions as they are not able to make a proper evaluation of the promoted project, as seen above.
-In other words, to make of equity crowdfunding a success transparency has to be hold into account to favour a transparent system to emerge so that retail investors can feel confident and the entrepreneurs can raise funds for their new ventures.
+In other words, to make of equity crowdfunding a success, transparency has to be hold into account to favour a transparent system has to emerge so that retail investors can feel confident and the entrepreneurs can raise funds for their new ventures.
 In practical terms, borrowing from Odorović et al. (2020) existing regulatory frameworks should be reviewed posing as a top priority investor protection safeguards by addressing the loopholes in existing regulations.

 Conclusions